 Hiring appears to be challenging because the majority of openings are now filled by hiring candidates from outside instead of promoting from within.
 Also, retention has become tough — this is particularly true within the healthcare system.
 That is why you cannot afford to waste time hiring the wrong people.

 Tip: To combat some of the challenges associated with hiring and employee turnover, in addition to interviewing potential candidates from outside of the practice for new positions, you should also consider internal interviews to fill existing positions.
+For example, is your treatment coordinator also skilled accounting?
 In addition, while hiring, it’s important to focus on a candidate’s innate personality and their natural abilities — not just their resume.

 5 Questions to Ask in a Healthcare Interview